-"[START] clearly indicates that antiretroviral therapy should be provided to all citizens, regardless of CD4 count," Lundgren told Aidsmap in Vancouver.
-"We now have evidence that aligns individual benefit and prevention benefit with no evidence of harm."
+"[START] clearly indicates that antiretroviral therapy should be provided to all citizens regardless of the CD4 count," Lundgren told Aidsmap in Vancouver.
+“We now have evidence that aligns individual benefit and benefit prevention without evidence of harm.”

 PrEP for people at risk

-The new WHO guidelines state that "oral PrEP (containing [tenofovir disoproxil fumarate]) should be offered as an additional prevention choice for people at high risk of HIV infection as part of the combination of" .
+The new WHO guidelines state that, "Oral PrEP (containing [tenofovir disoproxil fumarate]) should be offered as an additional prevention choice for people at high risk of HIV infection as part of the combination of prevention methods." .

 The major international manufacturers of IPrEx trial showed that a once-daily dose of Truvada reduced the risk of HIV infection among men who have sex with men (MSM) for 92% among participants with blood levels of the drug indicating regular use.
-More recently, the UK PROUD and Ipergay, studies found Truvada PrEP - daily on the PROUD, "on demand" before and after sex in Ipergay with reduced risk of HIV infection for gay men in 86%.
+More recently, the UK PROUD and Ipergay, studies found Truvada PrEP - daily on PROUD, on demand before and after sex in Ipergay with reduced risk of HIV infection for gay men by 86%.

-The updates of the WHO guidelines reaffirm an earlier recommendation, launched before the International Conference on AIDS in Melbournein 2014 that PrEP could be used as part of a "complete package" for risk prevention among men who have sex with men.
-THAT then - and not now, I recommend that all gay men should take antiretroviral drugs for HIV prevention.
+The updates of the WHO guidelines reaffirm an earlier recommendation, launched before the International Conference on AIDS in Melbourne, in 2014, that PrEP could be used as part of a “complete package” for risk prevention among men who have sex with men.
+WHAT then - not now, I recommend that all gay men should take antiretroviral drugs for HIV prevention.

-The new version extends this recommendation to all groups of the population.
-While it generally defines the "high risk" as the incidence of HIV is higher than three per 100 person-years - a level seen in some groups of gay and bisexual men, transsexual women, and heterosexual men and women with HIV-positive partners treated - it recognizes that individual risk varies within groups.
+The new version extends this recommendation to all population groups.
+While it generally defines "high risk" as the incidence of HIV is over three per 100 person-years - a level seen in some groups of gay and bisexual men, transgender women, and heterosexual men and women with HIV-positive partners. treated - he recognizes that individual risk varies within groups.

-"The new recommendation will allow a broader range of populations to benefit from these additional prevention options," according to the guidelines.
-"It also allows the offer of PrEP to be based on individual assessment, rather than risk group, and is intended to encourage application that is informed by local epidemiological evidence regarding risk factors for acquiring HIV."
+"The new recommendation will allow a wider range of populations to benefit from these additional prevention options," according to the guidelines.
+"It also allows the provision of PrEP to be based on individual rather than group risk assessment and is intended to encourage application that is informed by local epidemiological evidence regarding risk factors for acquiring HIV."